kinsella272727/creativeCoding/P.1 Color/Exercise 6 - Color Palettes From Rules01/step03/README.md

 }
 ```

-//White background to continously redraw the the background so the rectangles don't draw over
+White background to continously redraw the the background so the rectangles don't draw over
 themselves

 ```js
 background(0, 0, 100);
 ```

-//puts the index value into the array for each
+Puts the index value into the array for each

 ```js
 fill(hueValues[index], saturationValues[index], brightnessValues[index]);